dcaiafa/lox/docs/lexer_reference.md

 ### Declaration Order

-The order of lexer declarations is crucial because it determines which token is emitted when a sequence of characters matches more than one lexical expression.
+The order of lexer declarations determines which token is emitted when a sequence of characters matches more than one lexical expression.
 In cases where multiple expressions could match the same input, the lexer will emit the token corresponding to the first matching expression encountered in the declaration order.

 For example, given the following grammar:
 ```lox